peeter3/unity/sermons/lent/2016_lords_prayer/2016-03-24-sermon-maundy-thurs-Ps-116.md

 > Question number 2: *How do you know this?* From the Ten Commandments, which I have not kept.

 And so on.
-There are twenty questions altogether with Bible passages to pray over before you receive Holy Communion.
+There are twenty questions altogether along with Bible passages to pray over before you receive Holy Communion.
-If you have prepared yourself according to these questions, you will receive Holy Communion in a worthy manner.
+If you have prepared yourself according to these twenty questions, you will receive Holy Communion in a worthy manner.
 This is most certainly true.

-And I would like to point out that we pray the Lord's Prayer before receiving Holy Communion.
-*[Point to Sermon on the Mount window]* Jesus teaches us the Lord's Prayer in the Sermon on the Mount.
-He says, **“Pray then like this: Our Father … And lead us not into tempataion, but deliver us from evil.**
+Please take a look at question 18.

+> *Finally, why do you wish to go to the Sacrament?* That I may learn to believe that Christ, out of great love, died for my sin, and also learn from Him to love God and my neighbor.

+The Sacrament is intimately connected to Jesus—you receive the body and blood of Jesus on your lips.
+And He would have you to learn from Him to love God and each other.
+Of all days, today is Maundy Thursday, and on this day, our Lord gave us the commandment to love each other [(Jn 13:34)](http://www.esvbible.org/John%2013%3A34/).
+We take that seriously.
+We washed each other's feet already today so that we would learn to serve each other, and that is certainly a part of love.
+But *the biggest part of love is to forgive each other as Christ forgave you* [(Eph 4:32)](http://www.esvbible.org/Ephesians+4:32/).

-What does this mean—**to forgive us our trespasses as we forgive those who trespass against us**?
+Our *final* preparation for Holy Communion, as you know, is to pray the Lord's Prayer, where we pray, **“Forgive us our trespasses *as we forgive those who tresspass against us*.”**
+This is final preparation for receiving the Sacrament.
+You may remember what Jesus says after He gives us the Lord's Prayer in Matthew, chapter 6.
+He says,

-> **“For if you forgive others their trespasses, your heavenly Father will also forgive you, but if you do not forgive others their trespasses, neither will your Father forgive your trespasses.”** [(Mt 6:14‑15)](http://www.esvbible.org/Matthew%206%3A14-15/)
+> **“If you forgive others their trespasses, your heavenly Father will also forgive you, but if you do not forgive others their trespasses, neither will your Father forgive your trespasses.”** [(Mt 6:14‑15)](http://www.esvbible.org/Matthew%206%3A14-15/)

-Forgiveness is at the core of Holy Communion.
-It is implied in question 18 in *Christian Questions with Their Answers*.
+In other words, *you **are** forgiven … as far as you forgive*.
+This is what the Bible teaches: *You are forgiven as far as you forgive*.
+God forbid, but a grudge blocks your own forgiveness even if you pray the Lord's Prayer.

+“But wait a minute, Pastor.
+Good Friday is tomorrow and I know that I am forgiven as sure as Jesus died on the Cross for my sins.”

+“Quite true.
+Do you believe it?”

+“Yes, I do.”

+“Then why do you hold a grudge?”

+Yes, when it comes to love, it comes down to your enemy.
+Do you love him or not?
+Do you forgive him or not?

+> **“If you love those who love you, what benefit is that to you?
+For even sinners love those who love them.
+And if you do good to those who do good to you, what benefit is that to you?
+For even sinners do the same. … But love your enemies, and do good, and lend, expecting nothing in return, and your reward will be great, and you will be sons of the Most High, for he is kind to the ungrateful and the evil.
+Be merciful, even as your Father is merciful.”** [(Lk 6:32‑36 ESV)](http://www.esvbible.org/Luke%206%3A32-36/)

 AMEN.